 The title page should be composed of external and internal title pages.

 The external title page should contain the article title, and full names of all authors with their institutional affiliations in English.
 The type of manuscript (Laboratory Investigation, Clinical Article, Case Report, Surgical Note, Review Article) should be also addressed.
 When the work includes multiple authors with different affiliations, the institution where the research was mainly conducted should be spelled out first, then be followed by foot notes in superscript Arabic numerals beside the authors’ names to describe their affiliation in a consecutive order of the numbers.
 Then, mark the running head as not to exceed 40 characters in English.
 The external title page should also contain the address, TEL. and FAX. numbers, and e-mail address of the corresponding author at the bottom of the page, as well as information on the previous presentation of the manuscript in conferences and funding resources, if necessary.

 The internal title page should only contain the article title in English.
 The internal title page must not contain any information on the names and affiliations of the authors.

 The article should be organized in the order of title, abstract (Objective, Methods, Results, and Conclusion sections should be included in Laboratory Investigation or Clinical Article, but are not necessary in other types of studies), introduction, materials and methods, results, discussion, conclusions, references, tables, and figures or illustrations.
+The review article may be freely constructed according to the intention of the author.
 In case reports, materials and methods and results can be replaced with cases.

 The introduction should address the purpose of the article concisely, and include background reports mainly relevant to the purpose of the paper (detailed review of the literature should be addressed in the discussion section).